ryanjameskim/public/README.md

 * Proximity in holding size within an ETF is taken as primary context with a Zipf similiarity negative sample selection.

 * skills: _keras_ functional API, _pandas_, deep learning, neural networks

+210427 ETF2Vec Batch Implementation.py

+* Repeated the implementation to run faster with batching and only one cosine similarity test (using final weight embeddings) at end.

+* Added embedding projector visualization

+* skills: _keras_ functional API, batching, tensorflow embedding projector